 Do Corgis change color?
 Yes, red and white Corgis are born a grayish color with black trimmings and over a period of weeks they change to red and white.
 Red headed tricolors are born almost all black, white and tan, the red coloring becomes more prominent over a period of months.

 What do I feed my Corgi?
-Any high quality, high fat, high protein dry dog food is acceptable.
+Any high quality dry dog food is acceptable.
 Dogs are primarily carnivores and should not be fed a feed with an excess of grain products.
-Some Corgis have a tendancy to gain excess weight and care should be taken to not over feed those individuals.Puppies should be given all the dry feed they will eat for 4-5 months.
+Some Corgis have a tendency to gain excess weight and care should be taken to not over feed those individuals.Puppies should be given all the dry feed they will eat for 4-5 months.
 Puppies grow fast and play hard, they require a lot of nourishment.